Thank you for reading our post, please rate this article at the end.

 - Longevity:

-- Manufacturers recommend not running generators continuously beyond 500 hours to prevent wear and extend lifespan.
+- Manufacturers recommend not running generators continuously for more than 500 hours to prevent wear and extend their lifespan.

 - Power Requirements:

-It has gotten to the point where being away from home camping does not mean going without your modern amenities.
+It has gotten to the point where camping away from home doesn’t mean going without modern amenities.
 That being said, technology is only beneficial when we can understand it.
 Sometimes, you become unsure of how to use it to get it working.

 A prime example is the air conditioner in an RV.
 There is perhaps nothing worse than having to live in a toasty trailer.
-Most people, especially full-timers, tend to get a generator to run their RV’s air conditioner; however, if you are a newbie to RVing, you might be unsure about the size required to run an RV.
+Most people, especially full-timers, tend to get a generator to run their RV’s air conditioner.
+However, if you’re a newbie to RVing, you might be unsure about the size required to run an RV.

 So, will a Honda EU2200i Generator run an RV Air Conditioner?
 The answer is yes, but with some caveats.
 A Honda EU2200i Generator will produce 1,900 watts of continuous power and 2,200 watts peak.
 A moderately small 10,000 BTU air conditioner will require at least 2,000 watts on startup, and 700 watts continuous power.